 The best Lawn Aerator?

 One annoying thing about most lawn aerators is that they leave the extracted soil plugs on the ground.
-If you use one a lot or have a large lawn (and a bigger wallet) there is one model that collects the soil plugs and makes 4 holes.
-However these tools take ages to use and for most domestic lawns you may as well use a fork.
+If you use one a lot or have a large lawn there is one model, that collects the soil plugs and makes holes.
+However these tools take ages to use and for small domestic lawns you may as well use a fork.
 If you have a large lawn then it would be better to buy a powered aerator or get a specialist in who has one of these machines.

 If you are thinking of buying those silly spiked shoes then I would say don't waste your money.
 I suspect that they are also risky to use if you have any sort of weakness or problem with your ankles of lower legs.

-TOP TIP - USE LAWN AERATORS ONLY WHEN YOUR LAWN IS DAMP TO ALLOW SOIL PLUGS TO PUSH EASILY THROUGH THE TINES - ALSO SPRAY WD40 THROUGH THE HOLES BEFORE AND AFTER USE.
+TOP TIP - USE LAWN AERATORS ONLY WHEN YOUR LAWN IS SOFT TO ALLOW SOIL PLUGS TO PUSH EASILY THROUGH THE TINES - ALSO SPRAY WD40 THROUGH THE HOLES BEFORE AND AFTER USE.